talraiterhuji/OS/ex1/Resources/README.txt

+talraiter, liorshapira
+Tal Raiter (208997908), Lior Shapira (315465765)
+EX: 1

+FILES:
+memory_latency.cpp – Main program logic and measurements. memory_latency.h – Type definitions and function declarations. measure.cpp – Random access latency measurement implementation. measure.h – Declaration for measure_latency.
+plot_example.py – Script for plotting the results. memory_latency_results.csv – Output data from the program. results.png – Generated plot image.
+lscpu.png – Screenshot of the CPU info (required for submission).

+REMARKS:

+ANSWERS:

+Assignment 1

+When the program is executed with exactly one argument, it begins by creating a directory named Welcome.
+It then creates and opens three files within that directory:
+Welcome, To, and OS-2024, each with write permissions and truncation if the file already exists.
+The program writes the following messages to the files:
+Welcome/Welcome:
+"liorshapira\nIf you haven't read the instructions yet, read them now!"
+Welcome/To:
+"Start exercises early!"
+Welcome/OS-2024:
+"Good luck!"
+After writing the messages, it closes all the files, deletes them using unlink(), and removes the Welcome directory using rmdir().
+Finally, the program terminates successfully with exit code 0.

 When the program is executed with a number of arguments not equal to one, it begins by duplicating the file associated with file descriptor 2 (standard error) using the dup(2) system call.
 It then checks the access modes and flags of the